adrianfusco/openinfra2024-dashboard-as-a-code/README.md

-# OpenInfra 2024 - Dashboards as Code: managing Grafana with JSONNet
+# Dashboards as a Code: managing Grafana with Jsonnet

+This repository contains supplementary materials for our presentation at the OpenInfra Day Germany 2024.

 ## Abstract